luis-moguea/Time-tracking/README.md

 This project shows several cards with the daily, weekly, and monthly activity of users.
 In order to build this project I used HTML, CSS and JS as well.

-My challege was to build out this dashboard and get it looking as close to the original design as possible.
+My challenge was to build out this dashboard and get it looking as close to the original design as possible.

 If you are maybe interested in build it, you can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.